Auld Lang Syne: In non-English-speaking countries

 "Auld Lang Syne" has been translated into many languages, and the song is widely sung all over the world.
-The song's pentatonic scale matches scales used in Korea, Japan, India, China and other Asian countries, which has facilitated the popularity of the melody in the East.
+The song's pentatonic scale matches scales used in South Korea, Japan, India, China and other Asian countries, which has facilitated the popularity of the melody in the East.
 The following list of particular examples details things that are special or unusual about the use of the song in a particular country, and is (necessarily) not comprehensive.